GSCRL/bracketeer/README.md

 GSCRL uses `192.168.8.250` due to the DHCP range by default of our [travel router](https://www.amazon.com/GL-iNet-GL-SFT1200-Secure-Travel-Router/dp/B09N72FMH5).
 Anything will work, but be consistent and set the netmask properly (/24 | 255.255.255.0 by default)

 GSCRL *also* sets a DNS override in the DNS server on the travel router to make `192.168.8.250` point to `arena.gscrl.org`.
 This was a legacy holdover from when using slow-rotating but externally validated Let's Encrypt setups even offline, but was retained for convenience.

+## Additional Tools

+The `_notebooks` directory contains any tools built to make running a league easier (such as the GSCRL District Point model for advancement to the season championship).

+To run said notebooks, install jupyter and then run `jupyter notebook`.